Pantelis Kapetanos: International career

 Kapetanos was called up by Greece for the first time ahead of its international friendly against Senegal.
 He was included in the squad for the 2010 FIFA World Cup, and made his World Cup debut in a group stage match against South Korea.

 Personal life

-He is the elder brother of Kostas Kapetanos who plays for A.E.
-Karaiskakis.
-He is married to fellow Greek, Fotini Dougali and they have three children together.
+He is the elder brother of Kostas Kapetanos He is married to fellow Greek, Fotini Dougali and they have three children together.
+His older child, Giannis, plays football in Kozani, as a striker too.